“We are almost certainly living in a computer simulation.” states the abstract of a 2003 philosophy paper by Nick Bostrom.

 - We are likely in a simulation already.

-Our ability to comprehend simulation theory may have more to do with its popularity than anything else.
+The popularity of simulation theory may have more to do with our ability to comprehend it than anything else.
 Many of the analogies used to describe the theory are relatable to most who hear them.
 Trends such as the increase in computing power or the creation of virtual realities.
 The growth of the video game industry and the creation of artificial intelligence.
 Movies like The Matrix and Total Recall provide visual context for the theory.
 It is easier to imagine the word as a VR only because we already have metaphorical and visual references to base our presumptions on.

 Simulation theory before simulations